jfmorcillo/mss/doc/source/module_description.rst

 The values returned by this function replaces the default values set in in the configuration description in ``desc.xml``.
 Have a look in ``mds_*`` modules for some examples.

+After a module is configured on MSS, the module is automatically tagged as configured in the MSS database.
+You can also write a :py:func:`check_configured` function that tells MSS if the module is configured or not.
+This will override the database value.

+.. py:function:: check_configured()

+    Returns module's configuration state

+    :rtype: bool

 Example of ``mds_mmc`` module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^